KBryan/EIP4337/README.md

 # EIP4337 C# Early Stages

 This C# program is an example implementation of Ethereum Improvement Proposal 4337 (EIP-4337).
 The program demonstrates how to work with smart accounts in C#.
-Early stages.

 Todo: Add Smart Account Creation Script